 Tire load and vehicle load, determining the correct load

 Vehicles and tires have a limited load capacity.
-An overloaded vehicle is difficult to steer and brakes less effectively.
+An overloaded vehicle can be more difficult to steer, less stable in emergency maneuvers, and less effective when braking.
+Extra weight also increases stress on the tires, suspension, brakes, and wheel components.

-Overloading your vehicle can also cause damage to the vehicle and tires, such as tire blowouts and sudden pressure losses.
+Overloading your vehicle can cause damage to the vehicle and tires, including tire overheating, sidewall damage, tire blowouts, and sudden pressure loss.
+These failures may happen without much warning and can lead to loss of vehicle control.

-To ensure your safety and the safety of your passengers, never exceed the maximum vehicle weight.
-This is specified as the Gross Vehicle Weight Rating (GVWR).
+To help protect your safety and the safety of your passengers, never exceed the maximum permitted vehicle weight.
+This limit is specified as the Gross Vehicle Weight Rating, or GVWR, and it represents the maximum total weight the vehicle is allowed to carry when it is ready for the road.

-The GVWR includes the weight of your vehicle including all additional equipment, a full fuel tank, all fluids and its maximum load.
-The maximum load includes the number of people that can travel in the vehicle (number of seats) with an average weight of 150 lbs (68 kg) per person, and also luggage.
-In trailer mode, the weight of the trailer and the trailer tongue weight rating must be included in calculations.
+The GVWR includes the weight of the Volkswagen Taos itself, all factory-installed and additional equipment, a full fuel tank, operating fluids, passengers, cargo, luggage, and any other load carried in or on the vehicle.
+The maximum load also includes the number of people who can travel in the vehicle, based on the seating capacity and an average weight of 150 lbs (68 kg) per person.
+In trailer mode, the trailer load transferred to the vehicle, including the trailer tongue weight rating, must also be included in the calculation.

-The Gross Axle Weight Rating (GAWR) is the maximum axle load per axle.
-The GVWR and GAWR are listed on the safety certificate on the B-pillar on the driver's side.
+The Gross Axle Weight Rating, or GAWR, is the maximum permitted load on each axle.
+The GVWR and GAWR are listed on the safety certification label on the B-pillar on the driver's side.
+These values must not be exceeded, even if the cargo appears to fit inside the vehicle or the vehicle still feels driveable.

-Your vehicle has either 4 (2 front, 2 rear), 5 (2 front, 3 rear), 6 (2 front, 2 center, 2 rear) or 7 (2 front, 3 center, 2 rear) seats, depending on the type of vehicle.
+Your vehicle has either 4 seats (2 front, 2 rear), 5 seats (2 front, 3 rear), 6 seats (2 front, 2 center, 2 rear), or 7 seats (2 front, 3 center, 2 rear), depending on the vehicle type and configuration.
 Each seat has a safety belt.
-As there is an upper limit to the GVWR, the maximum load also has an upper limit.
-Traveling with a full vehicle or with passengers heavier than 150 lbs (68 kg) per person will reduce the remaining possible load.
+Because there is an upper limit to the GVWR, the maximum load also has an upper limit.
+Traveling with a full passenger compartment, or with passengers who weigh more than 150 lbs (68 kg) on average, reduces the remaining weight that can be used for luggage, accessories, or other cargo.

 Determining the correct load

-The following steps will help you to determine the correct load (total weight of people and other loads in the vehicle).
+The following steps will help you determine the correct load, meaning the total allowable weight of people and other items carried in the vehicle.

 Steps: